QuickSwap/quickswap-docs/versioned_docs/version-V2/concepts/03-advanced-topics/01-fees.md

 ## Protocol Charge Calculation

 In the future, it is possible that a protocol-wide charge of 0.05% per trade will take effect.
 This represents ⅙th (16.6̅%) of the 0.30% fee.
-The fee is in effect if <Link to='/docs/v2/smart-contracts/factory/#feeto'>feeTo</Link> is not `address(0)` (`0x0000000000000000000000000000000000000000`), indicating that feeTo is the recipient of the charge.
+The fee is in effect if [feeTo](/smart-contracts/factory/#feeto) is not `address(0)` (`0x0000000000000000000000000000000000000000`), indicating that feeTo is the recipient of the charge.

 This amount would not affect the fee paid by traders, but would affect the amount received by liquidity providers.